misya11p/munotes/README.md

 ### [2.0.1](https://pypi.org/project/munotes/2.0.1/) (2024-05-21, Latest)

-- Fix a bug that chord names in `Sequence` ware not updated when transposed.
+- Fix a bug that chord names in `Track` ware not updated when transposed.